Neuroscience (Neurology / Psychiatry) Therapeutic Area Physician (Cambridge, MA)

 - MD, MD/PhD preferred

-- Formal clinical training, including fellowship training with CNS specialization as well as translational/experimental medicine expertise preferred.
+- Formal clinical training, including fellowship training with Neuroscience specialization as well as translational/experimental medicine expertise preferred.

 - Clinical development experience should be in academia and/or industry including early clinical trial design and implementation, documentation / filing.

 - A rigorous record of scientific publication is required.

 - Minimum 3-10 years biopharmaceutical/CRO health-related consulting company/academic industry early clinical development experience.

 - Distinctive ability to engage in discourse on innovative drug discovery from early preclinical through to late-stage development.

 - Driving results is essential.
 Need to be able to motivate individuals in a cross-functional, matrixed organization and project team setting, to achieve and exceed goals by establishing accountabilities, clarifying performance expectations, agreeing to high standards and measures, monitoring and reviewing performance, and providing timely and relevant feedback.

 - Demonstrated strategic thinker with an ability to create and drive a shared understanding of a long-term vision.

 - Planning, priority setting, and time management are essential.

 - Accountability – takes responsibility for their own performance and accept full ownership of issues, problems, and opportunities, regardless of the source.